mahato07/Multiperspective-research-agent-/README.md

 1. **The user provides a topic.** The graph receives a research topic and a maximum number of analysts.

-2. **Analyst personas are generated.** `create_analysts` uses the OpenAI model with structured output to create distinct expert perspectives.
+2. **Analyst personas are generated.** `create_analysts` uses the Gemini model with structured output to create distinct expert perspectives.

 3. **Human feedback is requested.** The graph interrupts before `human_feedback`, allowing the user to approve the analysts or request changes.